 Chiba Food Recommendation 3: Try Kaisendon – A Dish for Seafood Lovers

 Seafood lovers should head to the coastal cities of Tateyama and Choshi to try their kaisendon, a rice bowl containing up to eight different kinds of local seafood.
 The geographical locations of these two cities mean that the seafood used is extremely fresh and includes items such as tuna, squid, and salmon roe.

 Chiba Food Recommendation 4: Eat Spicy Tantanmen Noodles with Local Fishermen

 Tantanmen is a spicy noodle dish that can be found in Chiba’s Katsuura city.
 The meal is popular among the area’s fishermen because the spicy soup is said to warm their bodies.
-Instead of using sesame paste in the soup like other tantanmen dishes, the Katsuura version uses chili oil to give it a spicy kick.
+Instead of using sesame paste in the soup like other tantanmen dishes, Chiba’s Katsuura version uses chili oil to give it a spicy kick.
 Spicy Tantanmen noodles are a local Chiba food that will have you coming back for more!

 Chiba Food Recommendation 5: Pick Fresh Strawberries

 Chiba is well known in Japan for being a great place to go strawberry picking.
 That’s because there more than 100 strawberry farms in the prefecture.
 Japanese strawberries are in season winter.
 The strawberry picking season runs from January to May, and unlike Western countries, in Japan strawberries are also grown inside large greenhouses where they are picked as well as open fields.